 One solution stands out for being both robust and familiar: mobile-network-based verification.

 Almost every young person has a mobile number, making it a universal identifier that avoids intrusive ID uploads.
-Our mobile identity checks use real-time network data to confirm whether a mobile number belongs to an adult account holder, creating a more reliable age signal than document scans or biometric tools.
+Our mobile identity checks use real-time network data to confirm whether a mobile number belongs to an adult account holder, creating a more reliable age signal than document scans or biometric tools, and one that is far harder to defeat with a drawn-on beard or a substituted photo.

-As regulations tighten and expectations rise, mobile-network-based verification provides an accurate, low-friction and privacy-conscious method for platforms seeking to comply without compromising user experience.
+What the Australian experience has made clear is that a legal age threshold is only as strong as the verification behind it.
+As regulations tighten and expectations rise, mobile-network-based verification provides an accurate, low-friction and privacy-conscious method for platforms seeking to comply without compromising the experience of legitimate users.

 Australia’s under-16 social media ban highlights the need for reliable, privacy-conscious age checks.
 Mobile-network-based verification provides a low-friction, accurate solution that protects users while keeping platforms compliant.